shivam091/shivam091.github.io/_posts/css/2025-07-09-mastering-css-grid.md

 </ul>
 </details>

+{% details summary="When to use it?" %}
+- You **don’t need to control exact start/end line numbers**.
+- You want the browser to determine the position automatically.
+- You're working with **auto-placed items** in a dynamic or responsive layout.
+{% enddetails %}

 ## Grid Types

 In CSS Grid, it's important to understand the two types of grids: **explicit** and **implicit**.
 These define how grid tracks (rows and columns)